Automotive technologies

 Digital experience

-With ADAS technologies gradually releasing the driver from some of his duties, car manufacturers increasingly focus on the driver’s and passenger’s experience to differentiate themselves from their competitors.
+With ADAS technologies gradually releasing drivers from some of their duties, car manufacturers increasingly focus on the driver’s and passenger’s experience to differentiate themselves from their competitors.

 Here are some technologies that can contribute to a safe and comfortable ride: